-10 Common Chinese Idioms Also Worked in English
+10 Common Chinese Idioms Also Useful In English

-The ability to read Chinese idioms or “chengyu” is usually a touchstone in China.
+The ability to read Chinese idioms or “chengyu” is valued in China.
 It reveals not only your language skills but also your intelligence.

 What is Chinese Chengyu?